 - Observing Ramadan may not be noticeable, so make it easy for your team members to let you know if they are fasting.

 - If you manage a member of staff who will be observing Ramadan, ensure that you have some one-to-one time to discuss any workplace adjustments that can be considered.

 - Fasting can affect people in different ways (for example, some people may understandably become a little quieter or slightly tired at times) so it is important to have an environment which allows an open discussion about any difficulties.

 - Dignity and respect from managers and colleagues is crucial.
 Be aware that fasting colleagues will not be drinking any fluid (including water) and may therefore feel less energetic and even less inclined to join in office conversations on occasions.
 Don’t take it personally and ensure communication can be made in other ways where possible.

 - Ensure staff have reasonable time during the day to complete prayers and an appropriate space is allocated for this purpose.
-With the additional pressure on staff due to Covid-19, staff may have to vary their times for daily prayers and, hence it is important that staff are provided with a permanent place for prayer if possible.

 If you have any specific queries on this please don’t hesitate to contact the HR and employment team at firstname.lastname@example.org

 This page was correct at the time of publication.
 Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.